rbarrois/tdparser/doc/reference.rst

         Consume the active :attr:`current_token`, and advance to the next token.

-        If the :obj:`expect_class` is provided, this will ensure that the :attr:`current_token` matches that token class, and raise a :exc:`ParserSyntaxError` otherwise.
+        If the :obj:`expect_class` is provided, this will ensure that the :attr:`current_token` matches that token class, and raise a :exc:`InvalidTokenError` otherwise.

         :param tdparser.Token expect_class: Optionnal :class:`Token` subclass that the
                                             :attr:`current_token` should be an instance of